superlinked/VectorHub/docs/use_cases/recSys-basic.md

 ## 1. Content-based recommender

-Below we will implement our content-based recommender.
-The recommended list would be same for all users, and would be displayed under the title "Similar Articles".
+Next, we'll implement our content-based recommender.
+This recommender creates the same recommended list for all users, displayed under the title "Similar Articles."

-To identify which news articles are similar to a given article, we will obtain embedding of the text associated with all articles.
-Once we have the embeddings, we will use cosine similarity to retrieve the most similar articles.
-The model we chose is from the Sentence Transformers family, often used for text-embedding tasks.
+To identify which news articles are similar to a given article, we'll obtain embeddings of the text associated with all articles in our refined dataset.
+Once we have the embeddings, we use cosine similarity to retrieve the most similar articles.
+We use a model from the Sentence Transformers family that is often used for text-embedding tasks.

 ```python